-- Does my POS accept digital wallet payments?
+- Does my POS hardware accept digital wallet payments?

 - Do I have low transaction rates?

 - Is my POS compatible with both iOs and Android smartphones and tablets?

-- Can my customers use online gift cards in store and vice versa?
+- Can my customers use online gift cards in stores and vice versa?

 If you answered no to a lot of these questions, it might be time to switch from your current system to Shopify POS.

-What is the best POS software for a small business?
+What is the best POS software for retail?